Zokka-Dev/zokka-compiler/README.md

   integrations assume that there is a global cache of packages located in `$ELM_HOME` rather than local per-project caches (as is e.g. the case with `npm`).
 This means that to play nicely with these tooling choices, Zelm also reuses the same global cache.
-However, because the cache is global to a machine, while a machine can have many Elm projects, if one
+However, because the cache is global to `$ELM_HOME`, while many Elm projects can use the same `$ELM_HOME`, if one project has a `custom-package-repository-config.json` that declares one location for a given package while another project declares another location and those two locations do not have the same code for that package, one project can break another.
+This sort of breakage can appear to be non-deterministic to a user and can be extremely frustrating to debug.
+To avoid this, we colocate `custom-package-repository-config.json` with $ELM_HOME.

 **The following is the README for the original Elm compiler:**